bsgarcia/SpaceTaskWeb/src/instructions/inst_7.md

 # 🚀 Game 3 🚀

 Well done! 😃 <br>
 Now let's continue with <b>game 3</b>.
+This game is similar to game 1.
 <br>

-You will encounter **unprotected** spaceships (i.e. without  forcefields).
+You will encounter **unprotected** spaceships again (i.e. without  forcefields).
 You have to focus on finding the most rewarding spaceship within each pair.
 Be aware that a given spaceship will not always provide the exact same reward, but each spaceship is associated to an average reward.
 Please shoot the spaceship providing the **highest average reward**.
 <br>
 <br>